Kai Alonté: Somewhere Soft to Land, Gebunden

 Klappentext

-Just as they each begin to find their footing, the sudden passing of Tatiana’s child upends everything.
-Dzifa rushes cross-country to help her friend prepare for the funeral, but when she arrives, she encounters family dynamics complex enough to rival her own messy origins.
-With Tatiana’s problematic in-laws seeding doubts about her capacity as a mother, Dzifa fears for her own capacity–to stand up for her best friend, and to stand up for herself.
-When Tatiana asks her for the ultimate favor, Dzifa must choose between loyalty at the expense of her own wellbeing, or authenticity at the expense of her most valued friendship.
+Just as each begins to find her way, the sudden passing of Tatiana's child upends everything.
+Dzifa rushes to Tatiana's hometown to help her friend prepare for the funeral.
+But when she arrives, Dzifa is immersed in an unsettling conflict between two diametrically opposed families, one of whom seems intent on seeding doubt about Tatiana's capacity as a mother.
+When Tatiana asks her for the ultimate favor, Dzifa must choose between loyalty at the expense of her own well-being and authenticity at the expense of her most valued friendship.

 A riveting exploration of sisterhood, what it means to mother and be mothered, and what it means to be well, Somewhere Soft to Land reckons with the sometimes funny, sometimes fraught, friendship between women with divergent ideologies, aspirations, personalities, and paths.